-For the 2013 meeting the Program Committee continues to welcome unconventional sessions; that is, session formats that diverge in useful ways from the typical three/four papers with comment.
+For the 2010 meeting the Program Committee continues to encourage unconventional sessions; that is, session formats that vary in useful ways from the typical three/four papers with comment.
 These might include round-table sessions, workshop-style sessions with papers that are pre-circulated electronically, or "author meets critics" sessions.
 We also welcome poster proposals for presentation in poster sessions.
 Please note that in general we discourage panels with more than three papers.

 2. a one-page curriculum vitae, including current postal and e-mail addresses